-Module Module Learning Outcomes Assignments 1 - Thermal Physics Apply principles of electromagnetic induction to explain how a generator and motor work.
-Understand basic applications of electromagnetic induction to technology.
-Short Answer Lab Mastery Exercises Module Exam 2 - Electric Force & Field Make claims about natural phenomena based on conservation of electric charge.
-Construct an explanation of the two-charge model of electric charge based on evidence produced through scientific practices.
-Make a qualitative prediction about the distribution of positive and negative electric charges within neutral systems as they undergo various processes.
-Calculate any one of the variables - electric force, electric charge and electric field - at a point given the values and sign or direction of the other two quantities.
-Explain the inverse square dependence of the electric field surrounding a spherically symmetric electrically charged object.
-Predict the direction and the magnitude of the force exerted on an object with an electric field.
-Qualitatively and semi-quantitatively apply the vector relationship between the electric field and the net electric charge creating that field.
-Distinguish the characteristics that differ between monopole fields and dipole fields and make claims about the spatial behavior of the fields using qualitative or semi-quantitative arguments based on vector addition of fields due to each point source, including identifying the locations and signs of sources from a vector diagram of the field in a visual representation by drawing field vectors of appropriate length and direction at the specified points.
-Create representations of the magnitude and direction of the electric field points.
-Create representations of the magnitude and direction of the electric field points.
-Short Answer Lab Mastery Exercises Module Exam
+- Make claims about natural phenomena based on conservation of electric charge. - Construct an explanation of the two-charge model of electric charge based on evidence produced through scientific practices. - Make a qualitative prediction about the distribution of positive and negative electric charges within neutral systems as they undergo various processes. - Calculate any one of the variables electric force, electric charge and electric field at a point given the values and sign or direction of the other two quantities. - Explain the inverse square dependence of the electric field surrounding a spherically symmetric electrically charged object. - Predict the direction and the magnitude of the force exerted on an object with an electric charge placed in an electric field using the mathematical model of the relation between an electric force and an electric field. - Qualitatively and semi-quantitatively apply the vector relationship between the electric field and the net electric charge creating that field. - Distinguish the characteristics that differ between monopole fields and dipole fields and make claims about the spatial behavior of the fields using qualitative or semi-quantitative arguments based on vector addition of fields due to each point source, including identifying the locations and signs of sources from a vector diagram of the field. - Apply mathematical routines to determine the magnitude and direction of the electric field at specified points in the vicinity of a small set (2-4) of point charges, and express the results in terms of magnitude and direction of the field in a visual representation by drawing field vectors of appropriate length and direction at the specified points. - Create representations of the magnitude and direction of the electric field at various distances (small compared to plate size) from two electrically charged plates of equal magnitude and opposite signs and is able to recognize that the assumption of uniform field is not appropriate near edges of plates. - Calculate the magnitude and determine the direction of the electric field between two electrically charged parallel plates, given the charge of each plate, or the electric potential difference and plate separation. - Represent the motion of an electrically charged particle in the uniform field between two oppositely charged plated and express the connection of this motion to the projectile motion of an object with mass in the Earth's gravitational field.

+- Short Answer

+- Lab

+- Mastery Exercises

+- Module Exam